ADirin/OTP1_LectureMaterial/Introduction_To_SEP.md

 ## Deadlines
 - **All deadlines are strict.**
-- *Failure to submit the in-class assignment will result in a penalty and may lead to failing the course*
+- **NOTE:** *Failure to submit the in-class assignment will result in a penalty and may lead to failing the course*

 ---------------------------------------------------------------------------------------------------------------